interledger/rfcs/0000-settlement-engines/0000-settlement-engines.md

 ##### Settlement symmetry

+Individual settlement engine implementations define how value is transferred to the counterparty: this specification merely defines settlements in terms of how settlement engines behave.
+TODO

 The fundamental expected behavior of a settlement engine implementation is the sum of amounts one instance is instructed to settle eventually equals the sum of amounts the recipient instance instructs its accounting system to credit as incoming settlements.

-Many factors may cause temporary or lasting inconsistencies between these instructed and acknowledged settlements:
+Many factors may cause temporary or lasting inconsistencies between these instructed and acknowledged settlements.
+For example:

-- Time to finalize settlements on the underlying ledger
+- External conditions, such as the time to finalize settlements on an underlying ledger
 - Unintended bugs in the settlement engine implementation
-- External conditions, such as poor network connectivity
 - Intended settlement engine behavior, such as accruing owed balance to cover a fee
+- Malicious peers or peers using incompatible settlement engines

 As long as the instructed settlements do not equal the acknowledged settlements, the double-entry bookkeeping is out-of-balance.